-Since 1832, more than 1.6 million people have been interred in Ireland's Necropolis.
-Located just 2.5km from Dublin's city centre Glasnevin Cemetry covers over 124 actres of glorious parkland with plenty to appreciate - perfect for those interested in exploring the legacies of Ireland's heroes.
+Since 1832, 1.6 million people have been interred in Ireland's Necropolis.
+Located just 2.5km from Dublin's city centre Glasnevin Cemetery covers over 124 acres of glorious parkland with plenty to appreciate - perfect for those interested in exploring the legacies of Ireland's heroes.

-Awarded Best Cultural Experience in Ireland at the Irish Tourism Industry Awards, Glasnevin is now one of Ireland’s most popular visitor attractions and is firmly established on the list of best things to do in Dublin.
-Tripadvisor frequently lists it at number 1 highlighting Glasnevin as a cemetery of historic importance.
+Glasnevin is now one of Ireland’s most popular visitor attractions and is firmly established on the list of best things to do in Dublin.

 This is a history lesson made fun and memorable by guides who know their stuff, with plenty of wit to spare.
 Be prepared to enjoy yourself.

 - Ireland’s largest cemetery - the guardian and gatekeeper of over 1.6 million souls

 - Fascinating & fun guided walking tours and re-enactments visiting the graves of the renowned figures that shaped modern Ireland

 - Visit the Daniel O’Connell crypt

 - See the iconic round tower, the tallest in Ireland